 [1] This is worth more discussion than I can provide here.
 It is not uncommon to find students only taking notes of lecture slides, and nothing else.
 Instructors need to decide if this is sufficient, or if they need to train students to take notes on what is also verbally presented, or the insightful comments of other students, among other considerations (class activities, videos, readings, and so forth).
 In addition, note-taking is not transcription.
 Students need to appreciate the cognitive value in taking notes, a particular method of information processing and meaning-making.
 A handout on effective note taking for students is included at the end of this paper.

-As I’ve argued before, straight lecturing has its rightful place in the repertoir of a university instructor.
-When we lecture, however, we are often placed in the role of having to answer questions posed by students.
+As I’ve discussed before, “punctuated lecturing” has its rightful place in the repertoire of a university instructor.
+When we lecture, however, we are often placed in the role of answering questions posed by students.
 An equally important skill is the ability to ask probing questions of students.
-When we want to stimulate class discussion, having the ability to generate, hold, and gently direct conversation requires mental dexterity and social finesse – built upon a foundation of effective questioning strategies.
-I’ll freely admit, discussion can be a slog at times.
-But having a range of questioning strategies can make us better prepared to face the wilds – and natural beauty – of the discussion-based classroom.

 Using Mentimeter, I first asked the workshop participants “Why should we ask students questions?
-(Why not just lecure at them all the time?)”
+(Why not just lecture at them all the time?)”
 This was a not-so-sly way to introduce two different techniques I would discuss: Entrance Tickets (“Priming the Pump,” see below) and the critical rephrasing of questions (“Stirring the Silence”).
-Nevertheless, I was not expecting such thoughful, insightful replies created on the spot (I should have known better):
+Nevertheless, I was not expecting such thoughtful, insightful replies created on the spot (I should have known better):

 After recapping some of the comments (and asking about some of the jargon in the responses), it was clear the room was already actively engaged, which is the purpose of an exercise such as this.
 After noting the importance of using questions to drive and develop student thinking, we dove into several actionable strategies.
-Overall, I planned to adderss six different sets of techniques and protocols.
+Overall, I planned to address six different sets of techniques and protocols.

 The first group of strategies was oriented around fielding potential discussion topics and priming the students to think about the day’s material.
-Moreover, asking questions as soon as students arrive in class creates an expectation that they need to engage and, hopefully, contribute to our discussion (if not indivdually, in small groups).
+Moreover, asking questions as soon as students arrive in class creates an expectation that they need to engage and, hopefully, contribute to our discussion (if not individually, in small groups).

 Priming the Pump Strategies